 This Tool only works with cuttable images that have more than one cut line.
 A JPG or PNG will not work because there is nothing there for the contour icon to do.
 We cant remove anything from a flattened image.
 The same with a circle or basic shape.
 We can NOT contour it because it only has one cut line and nothing to take away from it.

 The Contour tool does NOT work on edited text layers which means if you wrote out a text box and edited the text you can not Contour that until you weld it together.

-First things first, Lets start by opening up cricut design space and logging in.
+First things first, let us start by opening up Cricut design space and logging in.
 We are going to start a blank canvas, then go into images and search for frogs because I love frogs.
 LOL The picture below shows you the one I picked.
-If for some reason you cant find it Enter M40931 in the search bar and the frog should pop up.
+If for some reason you can’t find it Enter M40931 in the search bar and the frog should pop up.